komparo/rosetta-pipeline/frameworks.md

 There are different ways to specify the tasks of a workflow:

 - Flat: Flat JSON or YAML files.
 - Domain specific language (DSL): A language specifically created for defining workflows.
 The specification is completely interpreted by the framework.
 - Hybrid: A combination of a DSL and a multi-purpose programming language.
 While the specification is still interpreted using the framework, parts of it are evaluated within the programming language.
 - Programming language: A multi-purpose language in which the workflow is specified, for example by using its object-oriented or functional features.

-### Connecting tasks
+### Constructing the DAG

+Dependencies between tasks can be directly specified between tasks themselves (examples: luigi) or between output and input data (examples: snakemake, nextflow, cwl).

+Connecting tasks through data streams is a requirement for proper [incrementality](#incrementality), but also .
+In the 'push' idea (also known as data flow), a task is ran for every input

 ## Inputs